- This article contains affiliate links and we will be compensated if you purchase something after clicking on them.

 Best SUV Tent for Big Families or Friend Groups: North East Harbor Universal SUV Camping Tent

-It’s got sewn-in, raised “bathtub” floors for added leak protection, full-size ventilated doors and a large car access sleeve that lets you convert your entire car plus the tent into a protected, comfortable, private camping area.
+It’s got nice intuitive features like sewn-in, raised “bathtub” floors for added leak protection, full-size ventilated doors and a large car access sleeve that lets you convert your entire car plus the tent into a protected, comfortable, private camping area.